-Russia considered scrapping troubled Nauka module
+Russia considered scrapping troubled Nauka module in 2014

 Faced with serious problems in preparing for launch their next big piece of the International Space Station, Russian engineers pondered leaving the ill-fated MLM/Nauka module behind and proceeding with the assembly of the Russian segment without this crucial element.
 The proposed architecture sans Nauka was found to be feasible but it would come at a high price.